delphidabbler/ddab-lib-docs/Docs/ConsoleApp/Examples/Example7.md

 To redirect a console application's input and output we need two pipes:

 * The first pipe is used to send data to the console application's standard input.
 Our application uses the pipe's write handle to write data to the pipe.
-We set [TPJConsoleApp.StdIn](../API/TPJCustomConsoleApp-StdIn.md) to the pipe's read handle to enable the console application to read the data from the pipe.
+We set [_TPJConsoleApp.StdIn_](../API/TPJCustomConsoleApp-StdIn.md) to the pipe's read handle to enable the console application to read the data from the pipe.

 * The second pipe is used to read data from the console application's standard output.
-We set [TPJConsoleApp.StdOut](../API/TPJCustomConsoleApp-StdOut.md) to the pipe's write handle and we read the data using the read handle.
+We set [_TPJConsoleApp.StdOut_](../API/TPJCustomConsoleApp-StdOut.md) to the pipe's write handle and we read the data using the read handle.

 The read handle of the first pipe and the write handle of the second pipe must be [inheritable](../InheritableHandles.md).

 Because working with pipes can be quite complicated we will use the [_TPJPipe_](../../IOUtils/API/TPJPipe.md) helper class to help simplify things.
-This class simplifies peeking, reading and writing pipes but and can also create pipe handles that are [xxx](ConsoleAppInheritableHandles | inheritable.md).
+This class simplifies peeking, reading and writing pipes but and can also create pipe handles that are  [inheritable](../InheritableHandles.md).

-> [_TPJPipe_](../../IOUtils/API/TPJPipe.md) is included in the [I/O Utitlity Classes](https://delphidabbler.com/software/ioutils/download) download in `PJPipe.pas`.
+> [_TPJPipe_](../../IOUtils/API/TPJPipe.md) is included in the [I/O Utitlity Classes](../../IOUtils/API.md) download in `PJPipe.pas`.

 To see the code working, create a new Delphi GUI application and drop a button and two memos on the form.
 As with [Example 6](./Example6.md), _Memo1_ will receive text to be processed and _Memo2_ will display the results.